GioBonvi/GoogleContactsEventsNotifier/docs/translation-guide.md

    correctly.
 (You might have to select the branch again).
 Then click on the "New pull request" button next to the branch selection dropdown.
    ![New pull request][New PR image]
-6. Se the "base fork" dropdown to your own fork and the "head fork" to "GioBonvi/GoogleContactsEventsNotifier".
+6. Set the "base fork" dropdown to your own fork and the "head fork" to "GioBonvi/GoogleContactsEventsNotifier".
 Set both the "base" and "compare" dropdowns to the branch you have edited, then click "Create pull request".
    ![Create pull request][Create PR image]